iotaledger/documentation/utils/0.1/community/one-command-tangle/overview.md

 --------------------
 ### GetBalances
-Using the [JavaScript client library](root://client-libraries/0.1/introduction/overview.md) with Node.js, you can call the [`getBalances`](root://node-software/0.1/iri/references/api-reference.md#getbalances) endpoint to get the total balance of the seed.
+Using the [core JavaScript client library](root://core/1.0/overview.md) with Node.js, you can call the [`getBalances`](root://node-software/0.1/iri/references/api-reference.md#getbalances) endpoint to get the total balance of the seed.

  ```js